zmengesha/experiment_template/readme.md

 3. Open a new tab in your browser, and paste the following path into the address bar: `PATH/experiment_template/template/template.html`, where `PATH` is the path where you put the experiment template in the previous step.
 (You can use `pwd` to display the current path in the command line.)
 Hit Enter to open this page.

 5. You should now see the welcome page of a mock experiment.
 You can click through it to see what it looks like.
+The second and third slide should contain the Consent Form from https://linguistics.stanford.edu/resources/experimental-protocol.
 If you are already familiar with HTML and Javascript, you can adapt the template for your needs.
 In any case, for this workshop, we'll pretend that this is the experiment that you want to run.

 6. In order for participants to see you experiments on the web, you will now upload it to your Stanford webspace.